ROVING PIANIST

 And pianist Ivan Gusev played tirelessly through the entire evening, both as an accompanist and as a soloist.

-Filed Under: Concerts, Opera, Private Concerts Tagged With: Camelot, Carlos Arcos, Carlos Guastavino, Chopin, Donizetti, Etudes Tableaux, Ivan Gusev, Liszt, Minute Waltz, O mio babbino caro, Paganini, Pampamapa, Puccini, Rachmaninov, Reynaldo Hahn, Robin Shoemaker, Rosa Chang, Verdi, Vladimir Ashkenazy
+Filed Under: Concerts, Private Concerts Tagged With: Camelot, Carlos Arcos, Carlos Guastavino, Chopin, Donizetti, Etudes Tableaux, Ivan Gusev, Liszt, Minute Waltz, O mio babbino caro, Paganini, Pampamapa, Puccini, Rachmaninov, Reynaldo Hahn, Robin Shoemaker, Rosa Chang, Verdi, Vladimir Ashkenazy

 Loading Comments...